Dana White: UFC 229 Might Hit 3 Million Buys, Conor McGregor Could Make $100M

 Let's just say Dana White is confident in the drawing power of Conor McGregor.

-"I don't want to say that we could possibly do Mayweather-McGregor numbers but we could possibly do Mayweather-McGregor numbers," White told reporters Thursday.
+"I don't want to say that we could possibly do Mayweather-McGregor numbers, but we could possibly do Mayweather-McGregor numbers," White told reporters Thursday.

 McGregor will headline UFC 229 on Saturday with Khabib Nurmagomedov in a lightweight championship match.
-It is his first fight in mixed martial arts since taking a break last year to train for a boxing match with Floyd Mayweather, which he lost via 10th-round knockout.
+It is his first fight in mixed martial arts since he took a break last year to train for a boxing match with Floyd Mayweather, which he lost via 10th-round knockout.

-The pay-per-view extravaganza brought in 4.3 million buys, the second highest number in history.
+The pay-per-view extravaganza brought in 4.3 million buys, the second-highest number in history.

 White said McGregor could make as much as $100 million if the buys are high enough.
 McGregor made more than $100 million in his fight against Mayweather.